Continue vs GitHub Copilot

 Choose Continue if…

-- ✅ You want to use any LLM — Claude, GPT-4, local Ollama models — without being locked into one provider
+- ✅ You want the open-source IDE extensions (VS Code, JetBrains) so you can connect any LLM — Claude Opus 4.8, GPT-5.5, or local Ollama models — without provider lock-in

-- ✅ You build custom AI workflows and want an extensible, hackable coding assistant
+- ✅ You build custom, hackable AI coding workflows and want an extensible assistant you configure yourself

 Choose GitHub Copilot if…

-- ✅ You use VS Code, JetBrains, or Visual Studio and want seamless IDE integration
+- ✅ You use VS Code, JetBrains, or Visual Studio and want seamless, first-party IDE integration

-- ✅ Your team is on GitHub and wants AI integrated into PRs, issues, and code review
+- ✅ Your team is on GitHub and wants AI built into PRs, issues, and code review

 - ✅ You need enterprise features: SSO, audit logs, IP indemnity, and policy controls